KasselHand/Work-Alike/README.md

      a) For the first part of the file name, "L" is a Letter, "M" represents Mechanism, or "S" for Shell.
-        i.)
-Shell was printed out of gray and is a structural part. ii.)
+        I.) Shell was printed out of gray and is a structural part.
+       II.)
 Mechanism is any movable part that is integral to the actuation.
      b) The following section is a twi-digit number used to identify the part.
      c) The "Name of Part" is the colloquial term for the part in question--it's easier to identify if you need a new ring finger than a replacement part numbered "M-03."
      d) #X is how many copies are needed.

-     3.)
-Helpful Links